LaKH-exe/ADLabDevOpsProj/README.md

 ### Future Plan:
 - Find a way to hybrid join the devices to AAD in IaC.
 Need to automate AD connect settings.
 - Onborad devices to defender.
+- Handle the ansible secrets in a better way.